-We have 1,350.0 million authorized shares of common stock.
+We have 1,750.0 million authorized shares of common stock.
 The table below summarizes intended uses of common stock.

-(in millions) As of May 31, 2023 Issuable upon: Warrants exercise 259.9 Convertible preferred stock and undeclared dividends conversion 34.1 Outstanding stock options exercise or vesting of outstanding RSUs and PSUs 21.1 Reserved for issuance pursuant to future stock-based awards under equity incentive plan 19.7 Reserved and issuable upon conversion of outstanding convertible notes 12.0 Reserved for issuance of warrants to investors 1.0 Reserved for issuance of warrants to placement agents 0.3 Total shares reserved for future uses 348.1 Common stock outstanding 918.6
+(in millions) As of November 30, 2023

+Issuable upon:

+Warrants exercise 293.3

+Convertible preferred stock and undeclared dividends conversion 35.6

+Outstanding stock options exercise 19.6

+Reserved for issuance pursuant to future stock-based awards under equity incentive plan 20.1

+Reserved and issuable upon conversion of outstanding convertible notes 12.0

+Reserved for private placement of warrants through a placement agent 0.5

+Total shares reserved for future uses 381.1

+Common stock outstanding 970.8

-As a result, as of May 31, 2023, we had approximately 83.3 million unreserved authorized shares of common stock available for issuance.
-At the Company's annual meeting of stockholders to be held on November 9, 2023, our stockholders will be asked to vote on an amendment to the Company's Certificate of Incorporation to provide for an increase in the total number of shares of common stock authorized for issuance from 1,350,000,000 shares to 1,750,000,000 shares.
+As of November 30, 2023, we had approximately 398.1 million unreserved authorized shares of common stock available for issuance.
 Our ability to continue to fund our operations depends on our ability to raise capital.
 The funding necessary for our operations may not be available on acceptable terms, or at all.
-If we deplete our cash reserves, we may have to discontinue our operations and liquidate our assets.
-In extreme cases, we could be forced to file for bankruptcy protection, discontinue operations or liquidate assets.
+If we deplete our cash reserves, we may be forced to file for bankruptcy protection, discontinue operations, or liquidate our assets.